hamada147/CustomPopover/README.md

 # CustomPopover
-This is a re-implementation of ARSPopover by soberman
+This is a re-implementation of ARSPopover by soberman in SWIFT 4.2